Isetnofret II: Life

 It is not known when or where Isetnofret II died or where she was buried.
 If Isetnofret was the daughter of Khaemwaset, she may have been buried at Saqqara.
 The tomb of a royal lady named Isetnofret was discovered in Saqqara during 2009 excavations by Waseda University.
+However, this tomb was probably never actually used.
+It was prepared for Isetnofret II by Khaemwaset when she was merely the daughter of a prince or the wife of another prince, and once she became queen, at the very least, the coffin that originally bore only the title "noblewoman" was no longer suitable for her.